RFollman/INST377/git/README.md

 	- It's possible to make your repo private (so other people cannot see your private repos).
 In Github, the private repo service is not free, but there's a student account option.
 6. Code Review Interface
 	- When a pull request is made (i.e., someone wants to make a contribution to an existing project), the owner of the project can review others' code line-by-line and make comments on each line if necessary.
-	- Since only lines that are changed are shown to the owner, so it's easy to review others' code.
+	- Since only lines that are changed are shown to the owner, it's easy to review others' code.
 7. Issues
 	- It's possible to discuss any issues related to a project like an online forum.
 This feature faciliates communications between project owners and other contributors and users.